Robinsons95/SpringMVC/README.md

 Download ZIP, store locally and copy to netbeans

-Have to change things like DB to get it to work

 Java class "main" is the main controller where all the routing happens

 Java class "Agent" is EntityClass created from DB